Back to Blog

 • Data Breaches: Even strong passwords can be compromised if a service is hacked and credentials are exposed.

-2FA reduces these risks by requiring an additional layer—making it substantially harder for cybercriminals to gain unauthorized access.
+2FA reduces these risks by requiring an additional layer.
+This makes it substantially harder for cybercriminals to gain unauthorized access.

 How Does 2FA Work?